A new generation of effective core potentials: Selected lanthanides and heavy elements II: Methods

 \subsection{Optimization procedure}

-The optimization process begins with constructing the AREP portion, as this component is essential for achieving the required accuracy and transferability of the ccECP.
+In order to find the optimal values for the Gaussian parameters denoted with Greek letters in Eqs.(\ref{eq:AREP_local}--\ref{eq:SO}) we follow an optimization process that begins with constructing the AREP portion, as this component is essential for achieving the required accuracy and transferability of the ccECP.
 Once this foundation is established, we proceed to optimize the SO terms, ensuring that the full relativistic effects are accurately incorporated into the model.

 The initial step of AREP construction is selecting the target element and core configuration (detailed per element in Sec.\ref{sec:results}).
 Initially, we employ a numerical HF/DF code\cite{yoon-DHF,Kotochigova1997}, to ensure that the used basis set and sometimes the effects of lower symmetries such as $D_{2h}$ in Gaussian codes do not affect the comparison of the states of interest in both the AE and the ECP settings.
 These aspects are checked by verifying that the energy gaps from the numerical and Gaussian codes agree with high precision for every state that is tested in the atomic spectrum.
 In particular, we minimize errors related to our very large uncontracted basis sets\cite{basis-2007,basis-2016,basis-2018,BSE} (e.g., aug-cc-pwCVTZ), by eliminating near-linear dependencies and adding diffuse terms as needed.
 The tested atomic spectrum encompasses a range of energy levels, electron affinities (EA), various excited states, and ionization potentials (IPs), all of which are critical for accurately capturing the effective charge states typically encountered in molecular and solid-state environments.
 Then we perform coupled cluster calculations with singles, doubles, and perturbative triples (CCSD(T)) to obtain the atomic spectra for the AE and ECP cases.
 All CCSD(T) calculations used Molpro\cite{molpro-2012,molpro-2020,molpro-3,molpro-cc,molpro-seward,molpro-mcscf1,molpro-mcscf2} version 2024.2, with AE calculations specifically employing the tenth-order Douglas-Kroll-Hess Hamiltonian\cite{DKH-2004} to account for scalar relativistic effects. \\

 The initial AREP parameters are often guessed from the Stuttgart ECPs or prior ccECPs, with additional Gaussian functions added to the local channel to remove the Coulomb cusp as shown in Eq.(\ref{eq:AREP_local}).
 For parameter optimization, we have used the nonlinear optimization code DONLP2\cite{Spellucci-1998,Spellucci-1998-sqp,Spellucci-2009} which employs a sequential quadratic programming algorithm.
 This technique is particularly well-suited to our problem as it effectively handles the non-linearities inherent in the parameterization of ECPs by considering second derivatives of both the objective functions and constraints.
 Given the smoothness constraints applied to the ccECPs parameters, the solver's ability to manage such nonlinear optimization problems is especially beneficial.\\